avery-co3663/hello-world/README.md

 # hello-world

-I play softball for the friecrackers,and love to ride my bike.
+I play softball for the friecrackers,and i love to ride my bike.